-“Stopping As Success: planning for success from start to exit” is being implemented by a consortium consisting of Peace Direct, Search for Common Ground and CDA Collaborative Learning.
+“Stopping As Success: transitioning to locally led development” is being implemented by a consortium consisting of Peace Direct, Search for Common Ground and CDA Collaborative Learning.
 Below you will find the profiles of SAS team members:

 In the SAS project, Peace Direct are leading on case studies in Morocco, Colombia, DR Congo, Bangladesh, Philippines and Mali.
 Contact: [email protected]

-Prior to joining CDA, Isabella conducted policy research on conflict, coexistence, democracy and education in multi-ethnic societies.
-She directed training programs for community organizers and conducted evaluations of programs for at-risk youth in urban centers in the United States.
-She currently teaches a graduate-level course on design, monitoring and evaluation of strategic peacebuilding interventions as an adjunct faculty at Brandeis University’s Heller School and at the University of North Carolina-Chapel Hill.
+Prior to joining CDA, Isabella conducted policy research on conflict, coexistence, democracy and education in multi-ethnic societies, conducted evaluations and directed training programs for community organizers working on racial inequity and school reform.
+Since 2010, Isabella has taught graduate-level courses on strategies, design, monitoring and evaluation of peacebuilding as an adjunct faculty at Brandeis University’s Heller School for Social Policy and Management and at the University of North Carolina-Chapel Hill.
 Isabella holds an MA in Conflict and Coexistence from Brandeis University and a BA in International Relations from Bowdoin College.

 Kiely is a Consultant at CDA for the SAS project.
 She has worked with CDA since 2015 in a variety of capacities.
 From June 2015 until April 2019, as a CDA staff member, she managed several collaborative learning projects (CLPs) and research & development (R&D) engagements.
 She started at CDA working closely with BESA consultant Cheyanne Scharbatke-Church and CDA colleague Peter Woodrow to design a new corruption analytic framework applying systems thinking approaches.
 This partnership with Department of State, International Bureau of Narcotics and Law Enforcement (INL) was a result of the need for better analytic frameworks within the fields of corruption inquiry and criminal justice reform.
 This work resulted in several co-authored publications from a pilot project in DRC, field research in CAR, and an overarching corruption analysis methodology.
 Kiely also contributed blog posts on corruption’s adverse effects on different gender groups to the Corruption in Fragile States Blog, now hosted by the Fletcher School’s Henry J. Leir Institute of Human Security.